Road Warrior Animal: Personal life

 Laurinaitis and his ex-wife Julie, a former powerlifter and bodybuilder, had two children, son James (born 1986) and daughter Jessica (born 1989).
 Laurinaitis also had a son named Joseph (born 1981) from a previous marriage.
 He coached youth football for Wayzata, the school his son played for.

 Laurinaitis's brothers have both been involved in professional wrestling over the years.
 John Laurinaitis (Johnny Ace) is the former executive vice president of Talent Relations for World Wrestling Entertainment and a former wrestler.
 Marcus Laurinaitis is a former wrestler, mainly known as one half of the tag team The Wrecking Crew (Terminator / Fury).

-Laurinaitis was an investor in Zubaz and helped popularize the brand globally.
+Laurinaitis and his tag team partner Hegstrand owned two gyms in Minneapolis in the late 80s.
+The pair, alongside gym employees Bob Truax and Dan Stock, conceptualized the Zubaz workout pants and helped popularize the brand globally.
+Laurinaitis owned 25% of the company until its closure in 1996.

-Laurinaitis and his tag team partner Hegstrand became born again Christians in 2001.
+Laurinaitis became a born again Christian in 2001.

 Laurinaitis's son, James Laurinaitis, played linebacker for Ohio State University.
 As a sophomore, James won the Bronko Nagurski Trophy, given to the best defensive player in the country, and was a finalist for the Butkus Award, which is awarded to the best linebacker in the country.
 In 2007, James won the Butkus Award.
 In fact, Sports Illustrated made a joke about borrowing his father's shoulder pads and later did an interview with him that included a picture of him wearing them.
-He was drafted by the St. Louis Rams in the second round as the 35th overall pick in the 2009 NFL Draft, and played with the Rams through the team's final season in St. Louis in 2015, after which he moved to the New Orleans Saints.
+He was drafted by the St. Louis Rams in the second round as the 35th overall pick in the 2009 NFL draft, and played with the Rams through the team's final season in St. Louis in 2015, after which he moved to the New Orleans Saints.

 In July 2016, Laurinaitis was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who had been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.
 An appeal was filed but the United States Court of Appeals for the Second Circuit dismissed it two weeks before Laurinaitis's death.

-Death
+Death and legacy

 Laurinaitis died of a heart attack on September 22, 2020, ten days after his 60th birthday, at the Margaritaville Resort (formerly known as the Tan-Tar-A Resort) in Osage Beach, Missouri.
 WWE released a statement regarding his death.
 Former Road Warriors manager Paul Ellering along with numerous others also paid tribute.
-It was later confirmed that Laurinaitis died from a sudden heart attack shortly after he and his wife's wedding anniversary celebrations.
+It was later confirmed that Laurinaitis died from a sudden heart attack shortly after his and his wife's wedding anniversary celebrations.
 He had collapsed on the bed when he and his wife went back to their room.